MicrosoftDocs/architecture-center/docs/guide/multitenant/service/openai.md

 ### Shared Azure OpenAI

-You might choose to share an instance of Azure OpenAI between multiple tenants.
+You might choose to share an instance of Azure OpenAI among multiple tenants.
 The Azure OpenAI resource is deployed in your, or the solution provider's, Azure subscription.
 You're responsible for managing it.
 This solution is the easiest to implement, but it provides the least data isolation and performance isolation.

 Sharing Azure OpenAI doesn't offer access security at the model deployment level.
 Other tenants can use unauthorized models.
-It's strongly discourage to share an Azure OpenAI instance when you use fine-tuned models.
+It's strongly discouraged to share an Azure OpenAI instance when you use fine-tuned models.
 It can expose sensitive information and allow unauthorized access to tenant-specific resources.

-Sharing an instance of Azure OpenAI between multiple tenants can also lead to a [noisy neighbor](/azure/architecture/antipatterns/noisy-neighbor/noisy-neighbor) problem.
+Sharing an instance of Azure OpenAI among multiple tenants can also lead to a [Noisy Neighbor](/azure/architecture/antipatterns/noisy-neighbor/noisy-neighbor) problem.
 It can cause higher latency for some tenants.
 You also need to make your application code multitenancy-aware.
 For example, if you want to charge your customers for the consumption cost of a shared Azure OpenAI instance, implement the logic to keep track of the total number of tokens for each tenant in your application.

 You can also deploy multiple shared Azure OpenAI instances.
 For example, if you follow the [Deployment Stamps pattern](../approaches/overview.yml#deployment-stamps-pattern), deploy a shared Azure OpenAI instance in each stamp.
 If you deploy a multiregion solution, you should deploy Azure OpenAI in each region to: